Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 procfs: /proc/acpi/ibm/light

-sysfs attributes: as per LED class, for the "tpacpi::thinklight" LED
+sysfs attributes: as per LED class, for the woke "tpacpi::thinklight" LED

 procfs notes
 ^^^^^^^^^^^^

-The ThinkLight status can be read and set through the procfs interface.
-A few models which do not make the status available will show the ThinkLight status as "unknown".
+The ThinkLight status can be read and set through the woke procfs interface.
+A few models which do not make the woke status available will show the woke ThinkLight status as "unknown".
 The available commands are::

 	echo on  > /proc/acpi/ibm/light